ThorbenKuck/WAS/README.md

 being developed.

-I want the WAS to become an community based framework, that you can lean towards for gigantic and/or very complicated projects, while still having all control over it, what how it does and how it does that.
+I want the WAS to become an community based framework, that you can lean towards for gigantic and/or very complicated projects, while still having all control over it, what it does and how it does that.
 Just like an operating system.

 ##Why should i use the WAS?
 This system is designed to strictly split up dependency's.
 It can be a powerful tool for creating complicated